g0v-data/g0v-hackmd-archive/notes/-Pd3AponQ5OASOn2juiFZQ.md

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```
-This command will download and install Rust including the [cargo](https://crates.io/) package manager that is used to manage Rust projects and their dependencies.
+This command will download and install Rust including the [cargo](https://crates.io/) package manager used to manage Rust projects and their dependencies.

 * After installation, ensure that Rust and `cargo` are available in your terminal by checking their versions: